ansible/ansibullbot/ISSUE_HELP.md

 * ansible version
 * summary

-If any of those items are missing or empty, ansibot will keep the issue in a "needs info" state until the data is provided in the issue's description.
+If any of those items are missing or empty, ansibot will keep the issue in a `needs_info` state until the data is provided in the issue's description.
 The bot is expecting an issue description styled after the default issue template, so please use that whenever possible.

 Expect the bot to do a few things:

-1. Add common labels such as **needs_triage**, **bug_report**, **feature_idea**, etc.
+1. Add common labels such as `needs_triage`, `bug_report`, `feature_idea`, etc.

   These labels are determined by templated data in the description.
 Please fill out the templates as accurately as possible so that the appropriate labels are used.

-  **needs_triage** will be added if your issue is being labeled for the first time.
+  `needs_triage` will be added if your issue is being labeled for the first time.
 We (ansible staff and maintainers) use this label to find issues that need a human first touch.
 We'll remove it once we've given the issue a quick look for any labeling problems or missing data.

 2. Notify and assign the maintainer(s) of the relevant file(s) or module(s).